yevgenyr/diffpy.srxplanar/doc/manual/install.rst

 be used to update diffpy.Structure installation or even to perform a new install without explicit need to download and unzip the code:

-    easy_install -U diffpy.SrXplanar
+    easy_install -U diffpy.srxplanar

-This checks the package repository at http://www.diffpy.org/packages/ for any newer releases of diffpy.Structure and if present, it updates the installation.
+This checks the package repository at http://www.diffpy.org/packages/ for any newer releases of diffpy.srxplanar and if present, it updates the installation.
 The easy_install can be also used to get in sync with the latest development sources in the subversion repository: